 - 3.5 lbs. chicken wings (about 16 to 20 pieces)

 - Over high heat, bring a large pot of water to boiling.
 Add the salt.
 Then add the chicken wings.
-Boil wings for 8 minutes.
+Boil wings for 7 minutes.
 Remove wings to a colander to drain for a couple minutes before laying them on the paper towel lined pan.
 After they have cooled enough to handle, take another paper towel and individually dry each chicken wing piece.
 Wet wings are the enemy of crispy baked wings!

-- Then place the pan of wings on a rack set approximately 5″ beneath the broiler and broil for 5 to 10 minutes, or until skin is golden and crackly crisp.
-Use a thin and sturdy metal turner to get under the wings to scoop them up.
-They may stick just a bit, but the metal turner works great to get the wings off the pan with their crispy skins still intact.
+- Then place the pan of wings on an oven rack set approximately 5″ beneath the broiler and broil for 5 to 10 minutes, or until skin is golden and crackly crisp.
+If your wings want to stick to the pan, use a sturdy metal turner with a thin, sharp edge to get under the wings to scoop them up.
+The metal turner works great to get the wings off the pan with their crispy skins still intact.

-Nutrition Information:Yield: 16 Serving Size: 1
+Nutrition Information:Yield: 6 Serving Size: 1